ruzaro/RandomClipPlayer/readme.md

 ### Clip descriptions don’t match expected names
 - Check your `aliases.txt` file formatting.
 It should be: `original_name = custom_display_name`
 - Make sure there are no extra spaces or tabs.

+---

+### Browser CORS restrictions when opening files locally

+- **Issue**: If you try to open `clipPlayer.html` directly in a browser (by double-clicking the file), it won't work due to CORS restrictions.
+- **Solution**: This is expected behavior.
+The player is designed to work when:
+  - Added as a Browser Source in OBS (as described in the setup guide)
+  - OR served through a local web server
+- **Technical explanation**: For security reasons, browsers restrict local HTML files from loading other local files using JavaScript's fetch API.

 ## Frequently Asked Questions